dasithperera-hub/RNASeq-analysis-toolkit/README.md

 3) The kegg database file needs to have the suffix: _kegg.csv

-4) The current version assumes that the fastq files, gff file, kegg database file and ko file are in the working directory.
+4) The current version assumes that the kegg database file and ko file are in the working directory.

 5) The Shell script and R script need to be in working directory.